AI IN MARKETING2025-05-15⏱️ 16 min read

 What is Data Cleaning?

-Cleaning data refers to the way of deleting wrong, corrupted, wrongly formatted, duplicate information, or incomplete information from a dataset.
+Cleaning data refers to the process of removing incorrect, corrupted, improperly formatted, duplicate, or incomplete data from a dataset.

 The possibility of duplicating or mislabeling data increases when two or more data sources are combined.

-Data errors can make outcomes and algorithms unreliable, even if they appear to be correct.
+Data errors can render outcomes and algorithms unreliable, even when they appear correct.

-Cleaning up bad data will help you eliminate poor-quality results from your study, so it’s vital that this step be completed before moving on to modeling and analysis.
+Cleaning up bad data will help you eliminate poor-quality results from your study, so this step must be completed before moving on to modeling and analysis.

 The best way to clean up bad data is to take the time to examine each row of data for typos, missing values, spelling errors, etc.